Parents’ perceptions and attitudes to STEM

 STEM engagement

-80% of parents said they had a general interest in STEM, with technology (81%) and science (77%) the most popular subjects.
-This is slightly higher than in 2020–21, however these changes are not statistically significant.
+Seventy-seven per cent of parents said they had a general interest in STEM, with technology (78%) and science (75%) the most popular subjects.
+This is slightly lower than in 2022–23, however these changes are not statistically significant.

 General interest in STEM was also significantly higher among parents from:

-More than three-quarters (78%) of parents reported having medium to high confidence in their ability to support their children with STEM.
-A significantly higher proportion of fathers (86%) reported confidence in supporting their children with STEM schoolwork compared to mothers (70%).
+More than three-quarters (76%) of parents reported having medium to high confidence in their ability to support their children with STEM.
+Fathers were significantly more likely to report being confident in supporting their children with STEM schoolwork (84%) compared to mothers (68%).

-Confidence in STEM in general was significantly higher among parents from:
+Confidence in supporting their child with STEM in general was significantly higher among parents from a:

 Gender perceptions about STEM subjects and careers

-Compare gender perceptions among parents across demographic groups.
-Explore parent views on how engaged girls and boys are in STEM subjects and parent perceptions on how suited they are to STEM careers.
+You can use the interactive data below to compare gender perceptions among parents across demographic groups.
+You can also explore parent views on how engaged girls and boys are in STEM subjects and parent perceptions on how suited they are to STEM careers.

 Data insights